slidevjs/slidev/custom/highlighters.md

 **Shiki**, on the other hand, is a TextMate grammar-powered syntax highlighter.
 It generates colored tokens, so there is no additional CSS needed.
 Since it has great grammar support, the generated colors are very accurate, just like what you will see in VS Code.
 Shiki also comes with [a bunch of built-in themes](https://github.com/shikijs/shiki/blob/master/docs/themes.md).
 The downside of Shiki is that it also requires TextMate themes (compatible with VS Code theme) to do the highlighting, which can be a bit harder to customize.

-**Shikiji** is a ESM rewrite of Shiki bringing many improvements and new features.
+**Shikiji** is an ESM rewrite of Shiki bringing many improvements and new features.
 You could have [AST-based transformers](https://github.com/antfu/shikiji#hast-transformers) to customize how the code is rendered.
 And the [TwoSlash](#twoslash) support is also built-in.

 Slidev themes usually support both Prism and Shiki, but depending on the theme you are using, it might only support one of them.